robhowley/spinner-verbs/README.md

 ### Checking Status with `/verb-status`

-Check the current spinner status at any time:
+Check the current session spinner settings at any time:

 ```
 /verb-status